 Silk expanded much of his journalistic research into books; his most well known are Economics in Plain English (1978), Economics in the Real World (1984), and The American Establishment.

 Silk was drawn to economics by the Great Depression.
 During his undergraduate study at the University of Wisconsin, he was influenced by Keynesian theory and recently popularized views that economists should study microeconomics and not just macr-economics.
 He eventually moved away from Keynesian theory but advocated both government regulation and deregulation based on the particular economic situation.
 He viewed economics as a branch of philosophy and believed that economics should improve the quality of life for people, especially the disadvantaged.

 - Acquisition information:

 - The Leonard Silk papers were received by the David M. Rubenstein Rare Book and Manuscript Library as transfers from the University of Wyoming in 2005 and 2008.

 - Processing information:

 Processed by University of Wyoming and Rubenstein Library staff.

-The collection has been given basic processing and is in the original order as received by the University of Wyoming from where it was transferred.
-The largest divisions represent additions to the Silk Papers, numbered by the University of Wyoming and dated, each of which is made up of format groupings such as correspondence, reports, and subject files, which appear randomly throughout each addition.
-Within those groupings there is often an original alphabetical order, particularly for subject files and correspondence.
-Keyword searching can be used to uncover specific topics or names in this large collection.
-Note that portions of the collection accessions are not described in this collection guide.
-The papers are in the queue to be fully processed by library staff.
+This collection has been minimally processed and is in original order as received from the University of Wyoming, who transferred it.
+Each series represents an addition to the Silk papers, numbered by the University of Wyoming and dated, and is made up of subseries by format, such as correspondence, reports, and subject files.
+Within subseries, there is often an original alphabetical order, particularly for subject files and correspondence.

 - Describing Archives: A Content Standard